List of television series canceled after one episode: Placed on hiatus after one episode

 This was a three part series, made by Rex/Zinc Media for Channel 5, examining political scandals of the past, with the first episode about The Major-Currie Affair.
 The program was dropped from its slot after one episode, though the second program about Jeffrey Archer was broadcast in 2023 as part of a night devoted to sleaze.
-On Saturday August 26, 2023, the series turned up in the Channel 5 schedules again under the new name Scandal with the second episode about Archer broadcast in a late-night slot.
-This was followed a week later on September 2, 2023, by Scandal: The Major-Currie Affair, though the missing episode about Neil and Christine Hamilton is not due to debut on September 9, with Channel 5 scheduling the 2006 Kate Winslet and Cameron Diaz film The Holiday in the same time slot.
+On Saturday August 26, 2023, the second episode was repeated under the new prefix of Scandal, with the first re-run a week later, yet was not followed the week after by the planned episode covering Neil and Christine Hamilton.
 In addition to these political documentaries, the commission also included Frank Bough: National Treasure, National Disgrace as part of the order from Zinc Media.
-This program was broadcast by Channel 5 on Saturday February 11, 2023, but has become part of the channel's on-going look at celebrities of the 1970s and 1980s (with other documentaries including Noel Edmonds: The Rise and Fall of Mr Saturday Night and Hughie Green: Mr Entertainment) rather than being part of this series rebranded under the Scandal title.
+This program was broadcast by Channel 5 on February 11, 2023, but as part of the channel's ongoing bouquet of nostalgic 1970s and '80s programming (with other documentaries including Noel Edmonds: The Rise and Fall of Mr Saturday Night and Hughie Green: Mr Entertainment) rather than as part of this series rebranded under the Scandal title.